hartwigmedical/hmftools/orange/README.md

     1. Gains in genes for which we report amplifications with a relative minimum copy number between 2.5 and 3 times ploidy.
     2. Any chromosomal band location with at least one gene lost or fully amplified is considered potentially interesting.
        A maximum of 10 additional gains (sorted by minimum copy number) and 10 additional losses are reported as potentially interesting:
-        - For a band with more than one gene amplified, genes are first picked based on heighest minimum copy number.
+        - For a band with more than one gene amplified, the gene with the highest minimum copy number is picked.
-        - In case of a loss in a band with a reported loss, the additional loss is considered potentially interesting in case it is associated with clinical evidence.
         - For a band with a loss that has no losses reported in this band already, an arbitrary gene is picked.
 - Other potentially relevant fusions.
 A maximum of 10 additional fusions (picked arbitrarily) are reported as potentially interesting:
     1. Any fusion that is not reported and has a reported type other than NONE.